HC200ok/vue3-easy-data-table/README.md

   <img src="./images/show-index.png"  />

 ## Todo
-This component just satisfied my needs, if you find any bug or demand any other features, plese report an issue and making pull requests is very welcomed!
+If you find any bug or demand any other features, plese report an issue and making pull requests is very welcomed!